-Each instance of the RXAUI core is delivered with an example design that can be implemented in an FPGA and simulated.
+The RXAUI core has an example design that can be implemented in an FPGA and simulated.
 This design can be used as a starting point for your own design or can be used to sanity-check your application in the event of difficulty.

-See Chapter 6, Detailed Example Design for information about using and customizing the example designs for the RXAUI core.
+See Chapter 8, Detailed Example Design for information about using and customizing the example designs for the RXAUI core.